chaberko-lbbe/clec-poolseq/README.md

 <img src="order_length.png" width="600" height="450" style="background:none; border:none; box-shadow:none;">

+Some scaffold have very high coverage, until 10 547 100 (GL), with a mean coverage for high scaffold around 8000

 As we can see, scaffold with extremely high mean coverage aren't the longer ones.
-Let's analyse it deeper:
+Can those high coverage be due to transposable elements ?
+Or to a contamination (viral/bacterial) ?
+Let's analyse them in more detail:

 ```{r}
 map_SF=read.table("map_scaff_SF.txt")